gabriel-vanca/Arch-PowerShell/README.md

 wget -O - https://raw.githubusercontent.com/gabriel-vanca/Arch-PowerShell/main/PowerShell/Install/Core/Windows_Install_Core.ps1 | powershell
 ```

 Note: For Windows Server deployments, the script requires Chocolatey to be already installed.
+Non-server deplyments will use winget (also known as App Installer) which comes bundled with Windows 11 and the latest versions of Windows 10 by default.

 ### Ubuntu